 SEA objective Site criteria Impact Commentary (where necessary) Conservation Area have a negative impact.
 Are there any known archaeological deposits on the site? + No known archaeological deposits on site.
 Are there any locally listed heritage assets (and at risk) on the site? ++ No locally listed heritage assets on the site.
-12. To protect and enhance the townscape of the settlement Would development of the site complement the existing townscape? / Site is greenfield land and so does not have an allocated value in the landscape character assessment.
-However, noteworthy that the site is adjacent to areas of moderar sensitivity to change. landscape setting area and its landscape setting Would it affect views and vistas?
-Site in in an area with some intrinsic landscape qualities, however the southern part of the site where development Would it impact on visually significant trees and woodland?
+12. To protect and enhance the townscape of the settlement Would development of the site complement the existing townscape?
+1 Site is greenfield land and so does not have an allocated value in the landscape character assessment.
+However, it is noteworthy that the site is adjacent to areas of moderate sensitivity to change. area and its landscape setting ndscape setting Would it affect views and vistas?
+Site in in an area with some however the southern part Site in in an area with some intrinsic landscape qualities, however the southern part of the site where development Would it impact on visually significant trees and woodland?
 0 would take place has few restrictions in terms of these criteria.
 13. To increase employment and business activity Would the site be viable for generating employment?
-0 Site is for another use. in Wivenhoe and to encourage home working Would housing design and improvements to telecommunications encourage home working? / Survey information suggests current conditions within the area of Wivenhoe off Elmstead Road are adequate to accommodate home working.
+0 Site is for another use. in Wivenhoe and to encourage home working Would housing design and improvements to telecommunications encourage home working?
+1 Survey information suggests current conditions within the area of Wivenhoe off Elmstead Road are adequate to accommodate home working.
 However, improvements to mobile phone coverage and internet speeds could be more conducive to working from home.
-14. To improve resilience to Is the site subject to flooding? ++ Site is completely within flood zone 1. climate change including potential impact on flooding Would development of the site increase the potential for flooding elsewhere? + Site is partially within an area of low risk of surface water flooding.
+14. To improve resilience to Is the site subject to flooding? ++ Site is completely within flood zone 1. climate change including potential impact on flooding Would development of the site increase the potential for flooding elsewhere?
+Site is partially within an area of low risk of surface water flooding.
 However, this area has some potential to be avoided by development.